-For the seventeenth year in a row, Bellingham Human Rights Film Festival (BHRFF) will present thought-provoking films gathered from around the world.
+For the nineteenth year in a row, Bellingham Human Rights Film Festival (BHRFF) will present thought-provoking films gathered from around the world.
 Their mission: to encourage the viewing community to explore and engage in critical human rights issues.
 Over the 10-day festival held February 21 through March 2, 2019, 23 films will be screened across 13 venues throughout Whatcom County, free of charge.

 Each year, a dedicated volunteer committee selects insightful, moving films that tackle these tough and controversial issues.
-The HRFF volunteers believe that a shared commitment to human rights is integral to a healthy planet.
-The 25 films selected attempt to educate and bring light toÂ environmental activism, overcoming disability limitations, the effects of militarization on our society, refugees and immigration law, gender identity, food waste, and antagonists cooperating to solve problems to name just a few.
+The BHRFF volunteers believe that a shared commitment to human rights is integral to a healthy planet.
+The 23 films selected attempt to educate and bring light stories of environmental activism, the fight for indigenous rights, racism, gender identity in the military, immigration and challenging your own government to name just a few.
 But the people behind this event aren’t just hoping to educate, they’re hoping to ignite engagement in these critical issues.
 By provoking thought, perhaps there will also be action.

 Opening night of the festival will be held at Pickford Film Center.
-Western Washington University‘s (WWU) Fairhaven College Auditorium serves as the primary venue for many of the films.
-Most films screened at this venue will beÂ followed by discussions facilitated by someone involved with making the film or by experts familiar with the issues they cover.
+Films are screened throughout the festival at venues that include multiple locations at Western Washington University, Bellingham Technical College and Whatcom Community College.
+Most films will be followed by discussions facilitated by someone involved with making the film or by experts familiar with the issues they cover.
 After the films, representatives and activists from local organizations will also be on hand as resources for further learning and future involvement.
 Some films are screened only once, while others are shown multiple times in various venues around Whatcom County.

 BHRFF’s long history and mission have been recognized.
 They received a 2015 Mayor’s Arts Award and were listed as one of nine ‘Film Festivals That Are Making A Difference’ in the U.S. Amnesty International USA’s local Group 270 also received an award for its financial and volunteer support of BHRFF.
-More than 40 businesses and organizations sponsor the event so that it can remain free of charge to the public.
+More than 60 individuals, businesses and organizations sponsor the event so that it can remain free of charge to the public.